MASILab/PreQual/README.md

 1. If the user chooses to, we then perform post-normalization in the same fashion as pre-normalization.

-1. If the user choose to, we then wrap up preprocessing with an N4 bias field correction as implemented in ANTs via MRTrix3’s dwibiascorrect.
+1. If the user chooses to, we then wrap up preprocessing with an N4 bias field correction as implemented in ANTs via MRTrix3’s dwibiascorrect.

 1. We generate a brain mask using FSL’s bet2 with the following options: